Canon M6 vs Fujifilm GFX 50R

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M6 and the GFX 50R are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the GFX 50R does not have a direct predecessor.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon M6 better than the Fujifilm GFX 50R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.